macsite/Projects/GDP - LinearRegression/README.md

 Model Details

 The linear regression model is implemented using the LinearRegression class from scikit-learn.
+Random forest model with xgboost is also implemented from scikitlearn.
 The model is trained on a dataset containing historical GDP and feature data for multiple years.
 The training process involves fitting the model to the training data and optimizing the model coefficients to minimize the mean squared error (MSE) between the predicted and actual GDP values.

 Once the model is trained, it is evaluated on a separate dataset containing GDP and feature data for a different set of years.
 The evaluation process involves making predictions using the trained model and computing various performance metrics, including the MSE, mean absolute error (MAE), and R-squared value.